ADEData-Lab/ADE-EPC-Analysis/docs/API_USAGE.md

 # EPC API Usage Guide

-This guide explains how to use the EPC API downloader to automatically fetch data from the UK EPC Register.
+This guide explains how to use the (now retired) EPC API downloader to automatically fetch data from the UK EPC Register.
+The downloader has been archived under `src/legacy/acquisition` and should only be used for historical reference.

 ## Setup